The Evolution of Coaching Psychology

 A person’s psychology, perspectives on life and sense of self all tend to change irrevocably following such awakening experiences.
 Individuals who experience these transpersonal awakening experiences tend to become aware of their fundamental interconnectedness with all life which often leads to shifts of perception and changes in behavior where they become more compassionate, altruistic and often re-evaluate their goals, careers or personal values.
 Perceptions of self and ego expand to include other people, all life, and even the cosmos.
 Some have even speculated that these awakening experiences are not only far more common than previously thought, but universal to all human’s and the capacity is simply dormant, awaiting the right situation or experience to be revealed and one day along our evolutionary path, may become the way we all experience the world all the time.

 “… awakened people may be prematurely experiencing a state that is latent in many other people — and in the whole human race collectively — and that will become more common as time goes by, and will one day become the norm.”
 3

 No doubt these powerful and transformational self-transcendent experiences shed light on the higher functions and potential of human consciousness.
 Therefore, the practice of Life Coaching would be remiss and incomplete, to ignore the transpersonal aspects of human psychology.
 Fortunately, the practice of Transpersonal Coaching has grown in recent years and Alef Trust is pleased to have one of the leaders in the field, Jevon Dangeli, as part of our esteemed faculty.

-In support of the evolution of Life Coaching to embrace transpersonal methods, Alef Trust is pleased to announce a new Transpersonal Coaching Psychology Open Learning Course and Certificate Programme starting in February of 2019 and taught by one of our newest faculty members, Jevon Dangeli.
+In support of the evolution of Life Coaching to embrace transpersonal methods, Alef Trust is pleased to announce a new Transpersonal Coaching Psychology Open Learning Course and Certificate Programme starting in February each year, and taught by one of our newest faculty members, Jevon Dangeli.
 An overview of what you will learn in our new post graduate programme in Transpersonal Coaching Psychology includes:

 - Explore the basis and value of a transpersonal approach in coaching.